 Visiting Smartno Slovenia

-A the moment, the village of Smartno Slovenia is free to enter.
+At the moment, the village of Smartno Slovenia is free to enter.

-It dates back to the Middle Ages
+It dates back to the Middle-Ages.
+The narrow streets are charming.

 The modern and old houses inside Šmartno are grouped closely in a labyrinth around the church of St. Martin.